icon

 There are three primary varieties of Japanese kitchen knives that are the most commonly used.
 Let’s explore these different Japanese types and take a closer look at how they can be utilized in your kitchen.

-Once you are done using the knife, hand wash immediately with a soft detergent.
+Once you are done using the knife, hand wash it immediately with a soft detergent.
 Dry with a clean cloth and store them in a cool, dry place.
 Japanese knives should also never be run through a dishwasher.

 Ready to pick up your first Japanese knife?
 Check out our range of high-quality steel Japanese knives now!